Piano Man (song): Content

-The verses of the song are sung from the point of view of a bar piano player who focuses mainly on the "regular crowd" that "shuffles" into the bar at nine o'clock on a Saturday: an old man, John the bartender, the waitress, businessmen, and bar regulars like "real estate novelist" Paul and navy sailor Davy.
-Most of these characters have broken or unfulfilled dreams, and the pianist's job is to help them "forget about life for a while", as the lyrics state.
-The pianist makes money when the patrons "sit at the bar, and put bread in my jar, and say, 'Man, what are you doin' here?'"
-The chorus, in bar-room sing-along style, comes from the bar patrons themselves, who say, "Sing us a song, / You're the piano man; / Sing us a song tonight. / Well, we're all in the mood for a melody, / And you've got us feeling all right."
+The verses of the song are sung from the point of view of a bar piano player who focuses mainly on the "regular crowd" that "shuffles" into the bar at nine o'clock on a Saturday: an old man, John the bartender, the waitress, businessmen, and bar regulars like "real estate novelist" Paul and naval serviceman Davy.
+Most of these characters have broken or unfulfilled dreams, and the pianist's is shown to help them "forget about life for a while".
+The pianist makes money when the patrons "sit at the bar, and put bread in my jar".
+The chorus, in bar-room sing-along style, comes from the bar patrons themselves, who say, "Sing us a song / You're the piano man / Sing us a song tonight / Well, we're all in the mood for a melody / And you've got us feeling all right."
 As for the lyrics, Joel has observed that with their five-line grouping, they were more in the form of a limerick than a typical poem.

 Reception

 Cash Box said that the "soft, tender narrative tune, reminiscent of that material being spun by Harry Chapin, is going to attract a ton of folks looking to sink their teeth into an equal blend of music and lyric".
+Record World described it as "a lengthy (4:30) story song that is reminiscent of Harry Chapin's 'Taxi' in style and sound".

 Releases

-It was first released as a single on November 2, 1973, and then as the second track on Joel's Piano Man album and was later released on several greatest hits collections.
+The song was released as a single on November 2, 1973, and was the second track on Joel's Piano Man album.
+It was later released on several greatest hits collections.

-When originally issued as a single, the song was deemed too long (at 5:37) by Columbia Records executives.
-Two verses were cut in half and spliced together for the release (at 4:33).
-A promo 45 contained an even shorter edit (at 3:16), which also removed the 4th verse and final chorus.
-These single edits were remixed bringing out the acoustic guitars and harmonicas.
-Joel's followup "The Entertainer" refers to the editing of it by commenting: "It was a beautiful song, but it ran too long. / If you're gonna have a hit, you gotta make it fit. / So they cut it down to 3:05."